ongzhaoqian/WID3010-JunoAssist/README.md

 camera_node.py → /camera/image_raw → FastAPI ROS bridge → /api/vision/camera/stream → React CameraPanel
 ```

 On first dashboard load, the camera is **off by default**.
-The camera window remains visible as a placeholder with a **Switch On Camera** button, so the operator decides when the live `/dev/video2` feed should appear.
+To gain consent from the user for live image use, the camera window remains visible as a placeholder with a **Switch On Camera** button, so the operator decides when the live `/dev/video2` feed should appear.
 The **Vision Module** toggle is separate: switch it on only when you want to load/run the emotion-recognition model.
 If the camera is on but the Vision Module is off, the panel works as a normal camera monitor only.

 Useful endpoints: